pruthvibharadwaj93/arxiv-summarizer-chat/README.md

 For the purpose of this POC, I have selected the Topic as "RAG" and the month as "Nov 2024".
 There were 112 papers available with these filters on.
 The Ranking and Question-Answering tasks were performed on this corpus.

+## Next Steps

+- Include more parameters like Relevance, etc to finetune and personalise Ranking
+- Build a Chatbot to answer specific questions about the papers
+- Setup scripts for automating Email paper recommedation for different topics on a monthly basis
+- Build a Paper Recommendation website capable of understanding user's interests

 ## Folder Structure

 - `backend/`: Contains backend logic for the different modules